-Post-Activity Discussion Questions: 1.
-How were the layers of your living roof model similar to the layers of the living roof at the Ford Rouge?
+Post-Activity Discussion Questions:

 2. How did the sedum work in the same manner as plants in a wetland?

-3. What changes would you like to make to your model?
-4. How could the innovations at the Ford Rouge Complex be implemented at your home or school on a smaller scale?
+- 3. What changes would you like to make to your model? - 4.
+How could the innovations at the Ford Rouge Complex be implemented at your home or school on a smaller scale?